The Built

 Simple

 and cheap.
-Adding pools to "green" roofs
+Adding small pools to "green" roofs

 provides a vital source of drinking and

-bathing water for birds, mud for nest
+bathing rainwater for birds, mud for nest

 building, as well as supporting a bigger